Skip to contents

 What is RAMP?

-ramp.xds was developed to support RAMP.
+ramp.xds was developed to support simulation-based analytics and Robust Analytics for Malaria Policy, or RAMP.

 ramp.xds is an R software package that supports nimble model building for simulation-based analytics and malaria research.
-The software was designed to help research scientists and policy analysts set up, analyze, solve, and use dynamical systems models describing the epidemiology, spatial transmission dynamics, and control of malaria and other mosquito-transmitted pathogens.
+The software was designed to help research scientists and policy analysts set up, analyze, solve, and use dynamical systems models of the epidemiology, spatial transmission dynamics, and control of malaria and other mosquito-transmitted pathogens.
 The software also supports nimble model building and analysis for mosquito ecology, with the capability to handle forcing by weather and other exogenous variables.

 ramp.xds has been designed to serve the needs of malaria programs, where mathematical models are used for decision support and adaptive malaria control in a defined geographical area.
 Mechanistic models that have been fitted to data describing malaria in a place provide a synthesis of malaria intelligence.
 These models can facilitate complex analysis, extending our innate mental capabilities.
 By characterizing and quantifying uncertainty, and then propagating the uncertainty through the analysis, simulation-based analytics serve as a platform for giving robust policy advice and for adaptive malaria control.
 As the needs of a malaria program changes, the models can be modified – simplified or extended – to serve the tasks at hand.

-• ramp.control is a collection of disease control models for ramp.xds
+3. ramp.control is a collection of disease control models for ramp.xds

-• ramp.work includes algorithms to apply the framework, include code to fit models to data and to do constrained optimization
+6. ramp.work includes algorithms to apply the framework, include code to fit models to data and to do constrained optimization

 ramp.xds is under active development.
 It supersedes two other software packages, no longer under active development: exDE and MicroMoB.
 The history of development of RAMP simulation software has been memorialized in a vignette.